Installing a PC IDE/EIDE Zip drive

 When installing the IDE/EIDE zip drive ensure that the Zip drive has the proper jumper setting.
 The Zip drive is set as a Slave device.

 An internal zip drive is always going to occupy or need a 3.5-inch drive bay.
-If no 3.5-inch drive bay is available, the computer will need both a drive bracket as well as a partial front bezel to cover the empty portion of the front of the Zip disk drive.
+If no 3.5-inch drive bay is available, the computer needs a drive bracket and partial front bezel to cover the empty portion of the front of the Zip disk drive.
 Drive brackets are included with the internal zip disk drive package.
 If your computer does not accept the drive bracket you may want to consider any of the below recommendations.